The “Rusty Wrench” Award

 The Rusty Wrench is named for Rusty Russell, one of Australia’s most prominent contributors and community members, and founder of linux.conf.au (as CALU, in 1999), and inaugural recipient of the award.

-Nominations for the 2020 Rusty Wrench Award will be announced later in 2019.
+Nominations for the 2021 Rusty Wrench Award will be at linux.conf.au Online 2021.

 Winners of the Rusty Wrench Award:

 - 2020 — Jonathan Oxer